n9Mtq4/NOAA-GOES-Image-Scraper/README.md

 ## Options
 ```
- -b,--band <arg>             selects the color/band  (run --bands for list
+ -b,--band <arg>                 selects the color/band  (run --bands for
-                             of types)
+                                 list of types) (GeoColor)
     --bands                      prints a list of bands
+    --beforedownloadtime <arg>   the time (ms) between downloading the
+                                 list of images and actually downloading
+                                 them (600000)
-    --checksleeptime <arg>   the time between checking if sleep time has
+    --checksleeptime <arg>       the time (ms) between checking if sleep
-                             passed
+                                 time has passed (600000)
+    --downloadBatchSize <arg>    the number of images to download at the
+                                 same time (4)
     --help                       prints this help message
+    --infotechnique <arg>        the strategy for gaining information on
+                                 images (catalog)
+    --infotechniques             prints a list of strategies for gaining
+                                 information on images
- -o,--output <arg>           selects the output directory for the images
+ -o,--output <arg>               selects the output directory for the
+                                 images (imgs/)
- -r,--resolution <arg>       selects the image resolution to download (run
+ -r,--resolution <arg>           selects the image resolution to download
-                             --resolutions for list of resolutions)
+                                 (run --resolutions for list of
+                                 resolutions) (339x339)
     --resolutions                prints a list of resolutions
-    --sleeptime <arg>        the time between downloading images
+    --sleeptime <arg>            the time (ms) between downloading images
+                                 (7200000)
- -t,--type <arg>             the type of image (run --types for list of
+ -t,--type <arg>                 the type of image (run --types for list
-                             types)
+                                 of types) (FD)
     --types                      prints a list of types
 ```

 #### Bands